aamini11/imdbgraph-client/README.md

 # Welcome to IMDB Graph's frontend

-This Repo contains all the code for the frontend of [https://www.imdbgraph.org](https://www.imdbgraph.org).
-The website is written in React/Typescript and uses Next.js as the frontend framework.
+This Repo contains all the code for [https://www.imdbgraph.org](https://www.imdbgraph.org).
+The website is written in React/Typescript and uses Next.js as the main framework.

-The backend code responsible for scraping data from IMDb is available [here](https://github.com/aamini11/imdbgraph-api)

 ## How to run locally